Spaceish/Discord-InjectionMeow-/README.md

 # Discord Injection (TG+)

 This Script contains the up-to-date "Injection" for the Discord Client.
 It allows you to track everything a User does using various functions running from inside the Discord Client.
-Shoutout to my favorite skid, @Rdimo, who I finally got termed :3
 ![thumb](https://user-images.githubusercontent.com/104512346/187859804-a5ea0a0a-55d9-424b-86d0-f06dee1498b5.png)

 ----